inferadb/rust/README.md

     .collect()
     .await?;

-// Users who can access a resource let users = vault.subjects()
+// Who can access a resource?
+let users = vault.subjects()
     .with_permission("view")
     .on_resource("document:readme")